-In all dissolution, separation, custody, annulment, and parentage proceedings, the child's grandparent or great-grandparent may ask the court for reasonable visitation rights to an unmarried minor child.
+During or after a proceeding for a dissolution, separation, custody, annulment, and parentage action or after the death of a parent or when a child has resided with the grandparent for 12 months or more, the child's grandparent or great-grandparent may ask the court for reasonable visitation rights to an unmarried minor child.
 The rights may be granted if they: (1) are in the child's best interests and (2) do not interfere with the parent and child relationship.
 Visitation rights end if the child is adopted by someone other than a stepparent or grandparent.
 Minn.
 Stat. § 257C.08